 - Types of medical specialists who can consult on the condition

 Note: The information you see describes what usually happens with a medical condition, but doesn't apply to everyone.
 This information isn't medical advice, so make sure to contact a healthcare provider if you have a medical problem.
-If you think you may have a medical emergency, call your doctor or 911 immediately.
+If you think you may have a medical emergency, call your doctor or your local emergency number immediately.

 Where the medical information comes from

 We use a combination of algorithms and medical professionals to create this medical information.
 First, our algorithms find and analyze health-related information from high-quality sites across the web.
 Then, teams of doctors carefully review and refine the information and licensed medical illustrators create the visuals.Additional sources

 Below is a list of some of the places that we found the medical information.